connervieira/Predator/docs/CONFIGURE.md

                 - `resolution` sets the resolution of the video captured by this device.
                     - `width` sets the width of the video, measured in pixels.
                     - `height` sets the height of the video, measured in pixels.
-        - `audio` contains settings for configuring Predator's audio recording behavior.
+        - `audio` contains settings for configuring Predator's audio recording behavior (experimental).
             - `enabled` is a boolean that determines whether or not audio will be recorded during dash-cam operation.
             - `extension` sets the file extension that audio will be saved with.
             - `device` determines the name of the device that Predator will use to record audio.